SherineBrahma/deepfermi/README.md

 ```

 ### 2. Set Up a Python Environment
-Create a new Python environment with Python 3.8 (e.g., using conda) and activate it:
+Create a new environment with Python 3.8 (e.g., using conda) and activate it:
 ```
 conda create -n deepfermi python=3.8 conda activate deepfermi